jdolitsky/oras-helm-demo/README.md

-# ORAS Helm Demo
+# oras-helm-demo

-Example of using ORAS as a Go library to push a Helm chart to a registry.
+Example of using [`oras`](https://github.com/deislabs/oras) as a Go library to push a Helm chart to a registry.

 ## Setup